simusclay/Linux-Firewall/README.md

 # Firewall-Lab
-This repo have the purpose to provide the needed configuration files used to run a basic laboratory lesson about firewalls
+This repo has the purpose to provide the needed configuration files used to run a basic laboratory lesson about firewalls

 To read the report and perform the exercises-> [Report](https://docs.google.com/document/d/1WYed3pWs76Oq41XXqbZ48H1vB2qYjUYB4goEMtY3PUY/edit?usp=sharing)